 Police in Copenhagen have killed a muslim terrorist suspected of attacks that left two dead and five injured in a terrorist attack in the Danish capital.

-shooting with Helle Merete Brix, one of the event organisers.
+the shooting with Helle Merete Brix, one of the event organisers.
 There is nobody that thinks it is pleasant when somebody tries to attack you.
 We sat in the cold room holding hands and telling jokes.
-For what else can you do in such a situation? she
+For what else can you do in such a

 The second attack was at a synagogue.